nuxt/framework/docs/content/3.api/3.utils/set-layout.md

+---
+description: setPageLayout allows you to dynamically change the layout of a page.
+---
 # `setPageLayout`

 `setPageLayout` allows you to dynamically change the layout of a page.
 It relies on access to the Nuxt context and can only be called within components' setup functions, plugins, and route middleware.